+GASB MTA Pension Plan Required Year of

-GASB Statement No. GASB Accounting Standard MIA Pension Plan Required Year of Adoption 92 Omnibus 2020 J 2022
+Statement No. GASB Accounting Standard Adoption

+92 Omnibus 2020 2022

 Use of Estimates - The preparation of the Plan's financial statements in conformity with accounting principles generally accepted in the United States of America requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and the reported amounts of revenues and expenses during the reporting period.
 Actual results could differ from those estimates.
 Estimates include fair market value of investments, the annual required contribution and the unfunded actuarial accrued liability.